-Department of Materials Science and Engineering, University of California, Berkeley spread on tree leaves or spider webs, or why scotch tape sticks to the surface of paper.
+As young students, many of us have often wondered why dew droplets are spherical when they spread on tree leaves or spider webs, or why scotch tape sticks to the surface of paper.
 These everyday observations of materials sticking on one another have aroused scientific inquisitiveness in many of our young minds, and they are explained broadly as adhesion or cohesion in materials science and solid state physics.
-Adhesion and cohesion refer to the tendency of dissimilar and similar surfaces to stick to one another respectively.
-It plays an extremely important role in many branches of modern science and engineering, and are of particular interest for nano-electromechanical switches (NEMS).
-Engineering and controlling adhesive forces are fundamental to the development of energy efficient NEMS switches, and in this chapter, we will address the physical origin of adhesion, adhesion force and energy

-Materials Sciences Division and Molecular Foundry, Lawrence Berkeley National Laboratory characterization, anti-adhesive molecules and their effects on the development of energy efficient NEMS devices.
+Adhesion and cohesion refer to the tendency of dissimilar and similar surfaces to stick to one another respectively^{1,2}.
+It plays an extremely important role in many branches of modern science and engineering, and are of particular interest for nano-electromechanical switches (NEMS)^{3,4}.
+Engineering and controlling adhesive forces are fundamental to the development of energy efficient NEMS switches, and in this chapter, we will address the physical origin of adhesion, adhesion force and energy characterization, antiadhesive molecules and their effects on the development of energy efficient NEMS devices.